Kicking Pain Pills

 So when someone came up with a more tolerable, drug-free way to kick opiates and opioids as a first step toward a new, drug-free life, this was excellent news for addicts.

 At Narconon drug and alcohol rehabilitation centers, those who come for opiate drug recovery find a withdrawal step that is tolerable and humane.
+This drug-free withdrawal phase is begun after any step-down or medical detox that may be required due to heavy opioid use or certain other drugs or heavy alcohol.
 It has been found that nutritional supplements such as B-vitamin combinations and calcium-magnesium help the body get through withdrawal with much less discomfort.
 “Assists,” gentle physical and re-orienting exercises, help the recovering addict focus his or her attention in the present, safe environment and relax muscle spasms.

 The Narconon Drug Recovery Program Offers Much More than just Withdrawal

 There are detox programs that simply get a person off the drug that was addicting them.
 There are drug rehabs that run for 28 or 30 days, as long as many insurance plans will cover, and then whatever progress in developing a drug-free life the addict has made up to that point is all they are going to get.
 They are back on the street and on their own.
 But the Narconon drug and alcohol rehabilitation centers located around the world offer a very different type of program.

 The unique Narconon system of recovery allows each addict to proceed at their own pace.
 So no longer is an addict forced to face life on their own before recovery is complete.
-The Narconon program helps those who were addicted to learn to build a new life to replace the one that was destroyed by drugs.
+The Narconon program helps those who were addicted learn to build a new life to replace the one that was destroyed by drugs.
 It is very common for addicts to arrive at a Narconon facility with little or nothing left of that former life.
-Family may have given up on them, careers may have been trashed, homes, jobs and self-esteem may have long since been replaced by homelessness, despair and guilt.
+The family may have given up on them, careers may have been trashed, homes, jobs, and self-esteem may have long since been replaced by homelessness, despair, and guilt.

 Those in Recovery Can Learn to Live Life Without Drugs